SRA-VJTI/Pixels_Seminar/3_cv_basics/1_image_representation/README.md

 ![image](https://user-images.githubusercontent.com/109454803/226696173-9fb989c7-7a6e-4f64-9b9d-0ef56f608552.png)

-### THREE COMPONENTS
+Three Components of HSV colour model are as follows:

-**HUE**: Hue is the color portion of the model, expressed as a number from 0 to 360 degrees:
+* **HUE**: Hue is the color portion of the model, expressed as a number from 0 to 360 degrees:

-Red falls between 0 and 60 degrees.
+  * Red falls between 0 and 60 degrees.

-Yellow falls between 61 and 120 degrees.
+  * Yellow falls between 61 and 120 degrees.

-Green falls between 121 and 180 degrees.
+  * Green falls between 121 and 180 degrees.

-Cyan falls between 181 and 240 degrees.
+  * Cyan falls between 181 and 240 degrees.

-Blue falls between 241 and 300 degrees.
+  * Blue falls between 241 and 300 degrees.

-Magenta falls between 301 and 360 degrees.
+  * Magenta falls between 301 and 360 degrees.

-**SATURATION**: Saturation describes the amount of gray in a particular color, from 0 to 100 percent.
+* **SATURATION**: Saturation describes the amount of gray in a particular color, from 0 to 100 percent.

-Reducing this component toward zero introduces more gray and produces a faded effect.
+  * Reducing this component toward zero introduces more gray and produces a faded effect.
 Sometimes,

-saturation appears as a range from 0 to 1, where 0 is gray, and 1 is a primary color.
+  * saturation appears as a range from 0 to 1, where 0 is gray, and 1 is a primary color.

-**VALUE (OR BRIGHTNESS)**: Value works in conjunction with saturation and describes the brightness or

-intensity of the color, from 0 to 100 percent, where 0 is completely black, and 100 is the brightest and

-reveals the most color.
+* **VALUE (OR BRIGHTNESS)**: Value works in conjunction with saturation and describes the brightness or intensity of the color, from 0 to 100 percent, where 0 is completely black, and 100 is the brightest and reveals the most color.

 * All images are stored in the computer as rectangular pixels.
 The resolution is an image referign to the number of pixels in a grid.
 Higher resolutions can be more details can be stored in an image.
 * Images are stored and transmitted using image file formats, which are digital file formats.
 Each file format has an own method for storing and compressing image data, which can affect how many pixels an image can have.

-#### The goal of this topic is to familiarise you with various Image Storing Formats

 ## Different Image Storing Formats

-#### Bitmap (.bmp)
+#### BitMap (.bmp)

 * The BMP(Bitmap) format simply records the colour of each pixel with no compression(typically).
 * It simply stores the image pixels by pixels.
 This means that a BMP image file can contain a large number of pixels, but the file size will also be very large.
 For example, a 1920x1080 pixel BMP image can be over 6 MB in size.

-#### Tiff Format
+#### TIFF Format (.tiff , .tif)

 * A TIFF, which stands for Tag Image File Format, is a computer file used to store raster graphics and image information.
 A favourite among photographers, TIFFs are a handy way to store high-quality images before editing if you want to avoid lossy file formats.

 * TIFF files are a lossless form of file compression, which means they’re larger than most but don’t lose image quality.

-#### Jpg Format
+#### JPG Format (.jpg , .jpeg , .jpe , .jif , .jfif)

 * A JPG file is a raster image saved in the JPEG format, commonly used to store digital photographs and graphics created by image-editing software.
 JPEG features lossy compression that can significantly reduce the size of an image without much degradation and supports up to 16,777,216 colors.

 * This means that a JPEG image file can contain a moderate number of pixels while still maintaining reasonable image quality.
 For example, a 1920x1080 pixel JPEG image can be under 1 MB in size.

-#### Png Format
+#### PNG Format (.png)
 * A PNG file is an image saved in the Portable Network Graphic (PNG) format, commonly used to store web graphics, digital photographs, and images with transparent backgrounds.
 It is a raster graphic similar to a .JPG image but is compressed with lossless compression and supports transparency.

 * This means that a PNG image file can contain a moderate number of pixels while still maintaining high image quality.
 For example, a 1920x1080 pixel PNG image can be under 3 MB in size.